 Because of world events, you might feel like your concerns and feelings are dismissed by those around you.
 There are a lot of things that may feel uncertain right now, remember that it’s OK if you feel a bit lost, You, are not alone.
 There are a lot of young people feeling like this.
 Reach out to friends and talk to your teachers, share your experiences and stay connected with others who are in the same boat.

 It can feel scary and overwhelming when we don’t know what will happen, and a lot of it will be out of our control.
 Identifying the things that you do have control over, and those that you do not, can help make this feel a bit more manageable.

 Fiona Barrett, Connexions Manager

-• Achieve better in school - aim to read at least one new book each week, you can get new books from Redbridge Libraries search the online library catalogue.
-If you’re not already a library member you can sign up here.
+- Achieve better in school - aim to read at least one new book each week, you can get new books from Redbridge Libraries search the online library catalogue.
+Sign up here if you're not already a library member.